ndstt/01204314-65-Statistics-for-Computer-Engineering-Applications/final_project/part2.1/README.md

 # 📁 Part 2.1

-This project involves analyzing regional policy texts to compare gender and equality-related terms across different continents using NLP techniques such as TF-IDF, Word2Vec, and named entity recognition.
+This project involves analyzing regional policy texts to compare gender and equality-related terms across different continents using NLP techniques such as Word2Vec, and named entity recognition.

 ---